What Is a Testicular Exam?

 - Examine one testicle at a time using both hands.
 Roll it between your thumb and fingers.

-- One might be of a different shape or size than the other.
-That’s OK, although the shapes and sizes shouldn’t change.
+- Check for any changes in the size, shape, or feel of your testicles.
+One might be of a different shape or size than the other.
+That’s OK, but the shapes and sizes shouldn’t change.
 One might hang lower than the other.
 That’s normal, too.

-- There’s a cordlike structure behind each testicle that stores and moves sperm.
+Don’t worry if you feel a cordlike structure behind each testicle.
+It’s a normal part of the part of the scrotum that stores and moves sperm.
 It’s not a lump.

 If there is a suspicious lump, your doctor might run a painless ultrasound to get a better look for signs of cancer.
-He then might decide on surgery to remove the testicle and examine it.
-That’s how testicular cancer is diagnosed.
+They might do a blood test to see if there’s an indication of cancer.
+If the doctor thinks it may be cancerous, they may decide to do surgery to remove the testicle and check for cancer.
+If it is cancerous, they can determine what kind.

 Here are some facts to know about testicular cancer:

-- It is highly curable.
-The risk of dying from it is 1 in 5,000.
+It’s highly curable: The risk of dying from it is 1 in 5,000.

 A lump is the most common symptom, but others include: